Class Schedules and Delivery

 The Testing Center will continue to provide placement testing and proctoring services remotely.
 Accommodated testing for students registered with Disability Services is available in online and remote course platforms.
 When conditions permit, testing services will resume offering an in-person option, following health and safety protocol.

-Military Services staff will be available to help students with military educational benefit processing and provide updates on benefits-related issues that may rise.
-Students can be assured their needs will be met through virtual services and extensive outreach via emails, phone calls, and text messages.
-In-person services will also resume when appropriate.
+Military Services staff will be available to help students with military educational benefit processing and provide updates on benefits-related issues that may arise.
+Students can be assured their needs will be met through virtual services and outreach via emails, phone calls and virtual meetings.
+Students may visit the Military Services offices on campus to drop off documents if needed, or connect with the Military Services office online.

-Students eligible for financial aid can be assured their needs will be met through virtual services and extensive outreach via emails, phone calls, and text messages.
-Students can submit documents via MappingXpress located on the Portal.
-Verification services completed through ProVerify are expected to continue without interruption.
-In-person services may also resume through appointments and when appropriate.
+Students eligible for financial aid can be assured their needs will be met through virtual services and outreach via emails, phone calls and text messages.
+Students are strongly encouraged to submit documents via MappingXpress located on the Portal and the Financial Aid webpage.
+Verification services completed through ProVerify are continuing without interruption.
+In-person services have resumed with limited capacity.
+Students are encouraged to schedule an appointment to see an administrator on campus or through virtual platforms.

 Given the experiential nature of intercollegiate athletics for student-athletes, coaches, officials, and fans, RCSJ will follow the guidelines from NJCAA, local, state, federal and health care officials and Guide to Safely Reintroducing Athletics.
 The Guide to Safely Reintroducing Athletics at RCSJ examples include, but are not limited to: